w3f/polkadot-wiki/docs/claims.md

 ![claim-10](assets/new-claims/claim-10.png)

-Congratulations you can now participate in aspects of the Polkadot network such as [governance](learn-governance) and [staking](learn-staking).
-During the soft launch period balance transfers will not be enabled.
+Congratulations, you have now completed the process for claiming and signing for your DOTs.

 #### Verifying your Claim